Giwa-ibrahim/Renewable-Energy-Projects/README.md

 ## About Me
 I am a recent graduate of Ladoke Akintola University of Technology (LAUTECH), where I studied Electronic and Electrical Engineering.
-Within one year of experience in the Data Science field, I have undertaken several professional courses covering the basics of Data Analytics and Machine Learning.
-To date, I have successfully completed two projects related to Renewable Energy, which align with my field of study.
+Within 1-2 years of experience in the Data Science field, I have undertaken several professional courses covering the basics of Data Analytics and Machine Learning.
+To date, I have successfully completed three projects related to Renewable Energy, which align with my field of study.

 ## [Project 1: Wind Speed Prediction using LSTM Model](https://github.com/Giwa-ibrahim/Giwa_Portfolio/blob/main/Wind_Speed_Prediction_Model.ipynb)